-As a customer member, you support local entrepreneurs and small businesses that produce local products.
+As a customer member, you support local entrepreneurs and small businesses that produce farm-gate style products.

-As a vendor member, you meet the demand for locally produced goods and directly engage with consumers.
+As a vendor member, you meet the demand for locally produced goods, network with other vendors, and directly engage with consumers on product development.

-As a government or organization member, you support community development and the small scale economy of the markets.
+As a government or organization member, you support community development by raising public awareness and supporting the small scale economy of the markets.

 Be the first to hear about society updates, vendor lists, and special events.